 Without a doubt, Pittsburgh is one of my favorite places to visit in PA.
 Whether I explore the city by myself or with my family, I’m always amazed at how many great things there are to do in and around Pittsburgh and Allegheny County.

-If you are looking for fun things to do in Pittsburgh with kids, I decided to put together this list that features a few of my family’s favorite things to do when we visit this western Pennsylvania city.
+If you are looking for fun things to do in Pittsburgh with kids, I decided to put together this list based on my experience that features a few of my family’s favorite things to do when we visit this western Pennsylvania city.

 Check out my picks below, and then let me know which of your favorite things for kids to do in Pittsburgh I missed.